PopBiolGen/Shiny_PSHB/Documentation.md

 Daily growth rates are summed over a 30-day window, to give weight to extended periods of high growth.

-##### Step 2: Select number of survey weeks.
+##### Step 2: Choose a survey type and set your parameters.

+The app offers two ways to plan your surveys:

+---

+**Survey period**

 Adjust the total number of weeks in a year during which PSHB surveys can be conducted.
-The selected number of weeks with the highest PSHB growth are highlighted in **<span style="color:lightblue">blue</span>**.
+The weeks with the highest PSHB growth are highlighted in **<span style="color:lightblue">blue</span>**.
 These weeks are rounded to the most important months in the calendar grid.
-These are the best times of year for the resources for surveillance to be allocated.<br>
+These are the best times of year for surveillance resources to be allocated.

+---

+**Multiple surveys**

+If your surveillance plan involves a fixed number of discrete surveys spread across the year, select *Multiple surveys* and use the slider to specify how many surveys (1–12) you intend to conduct.
+The app will find the optimal timing for that number of equally-spaced surveys, maximising the total PSHB activity captured across all survey visits.
+Optimal survey dates are marked on the growth curve and the corresponding months are highlighted in the calendar grid.

+---

 ###### NOTE:
-Predictions are based on 10-year averages for daily temperature.
+Predictions are based on 10-year averages (2013–2023) for daily temperature.
 Actual PSHB activity will vary across years depending on current climate.<br>

 If you found this tool useful, or can think of ways to improve it,